-The College has renegotiated its loan covenants with Santander, who have indicated their willingness to continue to provide financial support.
-Based on the College's financial projections, the College has forecasted that it will continue to meet the revised covenants during the financial year ending 31 July 2021.
+The College also renegotiated its loan covenants with Santander in December 2021, with Santander indicating their willingness to continue to provide financial support.
+Based on the Group's financial projections, the Group has forecast that it will continue to meet the revised covenants during the going concern period.